0adri3n/Discord-Reminder/README.md

 1. Download the repository.
-2. Go to extensions's setting in your browser;
+2. Go to extensions's setting in your browser.
 3. Active developer mode.
 4. Click "Load unpacked".
 5. Choose Discord Reminder folder.
+6. Set your webhook on clicking at setting button.
-6. Ready to use, just click "Remind me" and Discord Reminder will send the URL at the webhook !
+7. Ready to use, just click "Remind me" and Discord Reminder will send the URL at the webhook !